mrolli/playground_mysqlrepl/README.md

 ## Usage

-Two server are setup and configured with Ansible automatically when spinning up the VMs with `vagrant up`.
+Two servers are setup and configured with Ansible automatically when spinning up the VMs with `vagrant up`.

-Using `vagrant ssh db1` or `vagrant ssh db2` let's you connect to either of the two VMs.
+Using `vagrant ssh db1` or `vagrant ssh db2` lets you connect to either of the two VMs.
 By default host `db1` will be configured as the primary server and `db2` as a replication replica server.

 Look into `playbook/db/main.yml` for the details.

-You can manually run ansible anytime again using `ansible-playbook -i inventories/vagrant/inventory.ini configure.yml` in the project's toplevel directory.
+You can manually run ansible anytime again using `ansible-playbook -i inventories/vagrant/inventory.ini configure.yml` in the project's top-level directory or by simply running `vagrant provision`.